oconnor0/BeaconRoad/Book/422-PlanningAndEngagements.md

 ### Major Advantages / Disadvantages

 * Is this operation particularly bold or daring?
-Gain Advantage.
+Gain Edge.
 Is this operation overly complex or contingent on many factors?
-Roll Disadvantage.
+Roll Snag.
 * Does the **plan's detail** expose a vulnerability of the target or hit them where they're weakest?
-Gain Advantage.
+Gain Edge.
 Is the target strongest against this approach, or do they have particular defenses or special preparations?
-Roll Disadvantage.
+Roll Snag.
 * Can any of your **friends or contacts** provide aid or insight for this operation?
-Gain Advantage.
+Gain Edge.
 Are any **enemies or rivals** interfering in the operation?
-Roll Disadvantage.
+Roll Snag.
 * Are there any **other elements** that you want to consider?
-Maybe a lower-Tier target will give you Advantage.
-Maybe a higher-Tier target will give you Disadvantage.
+Maybe a lower-Tier target will give you Edge.
+Maybe a higher-Tier target will give you Snag.
 Maybe there's a situation that makes the operation more or less tricky.

 The engagement roll assumes that the Characters are approaching the target as intelligently as they can, given the plan and detail they provided, so we don't need to play out tentative probing maneuvers, special precautions, or other ponderous non-action.
 The engagement roll covers all of that.
-The Characters are already in action, facing the first obstacle-up on the rooftop, picking the lock on the window; kicking down the door of the rival gang's lair; maneuvering to speak with a Lord at the masquerade party; etc.
+The Characters are already in action, facing the first obstacle---up on the rooftop, picking the lock on the window; kicking down the door of the rival gang's lair; maneuvering to speak with a Lord at the masquerade party; etc.

 Don't make the engagement roll and then describe the Characters *approaching* the target.
 It's the approach that the engagement roll resolves.
-Cut to the action that results *because of* that initial approach-to the first serious obstacle in their path.
+Cut to the action that results *because of* that initial approach---to the first serious obstacle in their path.

 ### Engagement Roll

 * Action Roll versus **controlled**, **risky**, or **desperate** target number.
-* **Advantage** for each **Major** **Advantage.**
+* **Edge** for each **Major Advantage.**
-* **Disadvantage** for each **Major** **Disadvantage.**
+* **Snag** for each **Major Disadvantage.**
 * **Critical:** Exceptional result. *You've already overcome the first obstacle and you're in a controlled position for what's next.*
 * **Success:** Good result. *You're in a controlled position when the action starts.*
 * **Failure:** Mixed result. *You're in a risky position when the action starts.*